bhuvi-d/bhuvi-d/README.md

 ---

-## 💬 Currently Building
+## 🧠 Currently Building

-- 🥗 A full-stack calorie & hostel tracker app
+- ✨ A full-stack hostel tracker with calorie logging
-- 🎙️ Season 1 of **Commit and Chill**
+- ✨ New episodes of **Commit and Chill**
-- 🧠 AI for smart crop spraying with drones
+- ✨ A drone-based precision agriculture system using AI

 ---